To: All Who are Registered for Run The Farm

 5) LISTEN FOR THE START We will have a unique start to send runners on their way…

 6) IF YOU NEED TO STOP OR SLOW DOWN ON THE COURSE, pull off to the side of the trail!
 Especially at the beginning of the race which will be crowded.
-The start of the course has 0.5 mile of dirt farm roads then 0.2 mile of meadow so there should be plenty of room to pass or slow down to reach your preferred pace.
-After then it tightens up for the next half mile onto single track trails.
-There are two meadows deep in the woods where it is wider and easier to pass.
-There is a big hill (aka “Godino’s Grind”) at around the 3 mile spot – if you have to slow down or walk up that hill, stay to the right.
+The start of the course has 0.5 mile of dirt farm roads then 0.2 mile of meadow so there should be room to pass or slow down to reach your preferred pace.
+After the farmyard and meadow the course tightens up for the next few miles onto single track trails.
+There are two meadows in the woods at approximately 1.5 and 2 miles where it is wider and easier to pass.
+There is a big hill (aka “Godino’s Grind“) at around the 3 mile spot – if you have to slow down or walk up that hill, stay to the right.

 7) STAY ON COURSE IF YOU CAN’T CONTINUE.
 There will be “sweeps” running the course following the slower runners.
 Wait for the sweep runner to get to you to assess your needs.
 If necessary, aid can come to you on the trail.

 8) RESULTS: Printed lists of finishers with time and place will be available soon after the finish at the bib pickup area and shortly after that on the website.
-Check it out at http://runthefarm.org/results.
-We plan to announce the winners of the kids races before the 5 mile race starts.
+Check results here at http://runthefarm.org/results.
+We plan to announce the winners of the kids races before the 5 mile race starts at 9:30am.
 We will announce the winners of the 5 mile race starting around 11:00am.

 9) THANK A VOLUNTEER A tremendous amount of volunteer effort has gone into creating this new event.
 If you see a volunteer please say hello.
 This event would not be possible without their help.
 We also would like to thank the Somers Volunteer Fire Department for having their dedicated EMS crew standing by in case they are needed.
-We are also grateful for the wonderful cooperation from Sue Moga and the Muscoot Farm staff and the County of Westchester Parks, Recreation and Conservation Dept.
+We are also grateful for the wonderful cooperation from Brenda, Jonathon, the Muscoot Farm staff, and the County of Westchester Parks, Recreation and Conservation Dept.

-10) SPEND YOUR FARM BUCKS Every finisher of the 5 Mile race will be handed one $5 “Farm Bucks” bill. (kids race finishers will get $2 in Farm Bucks.)
+10) SPEND YOUR FARM BUCKS Every finisher of the 5 Mile race will be handed one $5 “Farm Bucks” bill.
+(Kids race finishers will get $2 in Farm Bucks.)
 These Farm Bucks can be used like real dollars (on race day) at the Muscoot Farmers Market right near the finish area of the race.
 Our intent is to encourage runners to check out the market.
-We will exchange the Farm Bucks for real money at the end of the market so the Farmers will accept the bucks as real cash.
+Don’t worry, we will exchange the Farm Bucks for real money at the end of the market so the Farmers won’t be left with lots of colorful currency.